el-tocino/localcroft/Precise.md

 ##### wake words

 I've recorded myself quite a bit for my wake word.
 I vary speed, inflection, volume, distance from mic, tone, etc. I have gotten about a dozen other folks to record samples for me, though these tend to be fairly uniform.
 Know your target audience, and try and sample them.
 The wider the range of samples you have, the better your model should perform.

+When recording, I've used a variety of mics.
+I have a nice small diaphragm condenser that hits a usb preamp, a cheap usb mic, and a few on a PS Eye.
+This isn't necessary, it's just been a matter of what was handy.
+I believe that having a good base of clean wake word samples to start with is best.
+From there it's a matter of testing to see what is best to record.

 I have only recently started recording with noisy backgrounds.
 Will update once I have better info.